leockl/tool-ahead-of-time/README.md

 - "tutorial_McpAdapters_DeepSeek_R1.ipynb" file for example notebook tutorial on using LangChain's MCP Adapters library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).
 - "tutorial_Bigtool_DeepSeek_R1.ipynb" file for example notebook tutorial on using LangGraph's Bigtool library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).
 - "taot_tutorial_ChatOpenAI_Qwen3.ipynb" file for example notebook tutorial on LangChain's ChatOpenAI class (using Qwen3 models on OpenRouter).
+- "taot_tutorial_ChatOpenAI_DeepSeek_R1_0528.ipynb" file for example notebook tutorial on LangChain's ChatOpenAI class (using DeepSeek-R1-0528 685B on OpenRouter).

 ## Changelog 📖